Niicck/cookiecutter-niicck-django/README.md

     - [Adding a new environment variable](#adding-a-new-environment-variable)
 - [Troubleshooting](#troubleshooting)

+## About

+This is a cookiecutter django app.

 ## Installation

 This project is designed to use pyenv (on python v3.11), poetry, and docker for development.
 If you are missing any of these system dependencies, you can get installation instructions from these links: